aliyun/terraform-provider-alicloud/website/docs/r/hbr_vault.html.markdown

 * `description` - (Optional) The description of Vault.
 Defaults to an empty string.
 * `vault_type` - (Optional, Computed, ForceNew) The type of Vault.
 Valid values: `STANDARD`.
 * `vault_storage_class` - (Optional, Computed, ForceNew) The storage class of Vault.
 Valid values: `STANDARD`.
+* `redundancy_type`- (Optional, Computed,Available in v1.161.0+) The redundancy type of the vault.
+Valid values: `LRS`, and `ZRS`.
+Defaults to `LRS`.
+  `LRS` -  means locally redundant storage, data will be stored on different storage devices in the same zone.
+  `ZRS` -  means zone-redundant storage, the data will be replicated across three storage clusters in a single region.
+Each storage cluster is physically separated but within the same region.

 ## Attributes Reference